knpuniversity/gulp/knpu/publishing-fonts.md

 # Publish Fonts to web

-Even though I look like lunch to them, I do love dinosaurs.
-So on the dinosaur page, I'll show my affection with a little heart icon, using Font Awesome.
+Even though I look like lunch to them, I *love* dinosaurs.
+So on the dinosaur page, I want to show my affection with a little heart icon, using Font Awesome.
 In the `h1`, add `<i class="fa fa-heart"></i>`:

 [[[ code('5e7ec3bd35') ]]]